System Architecture v2.0

 Real-time Sensor Data Collection

-Arduino collects pH, temperature, turbidity, and dissolved oxygen readings every minute
+ESP32 collects pH, temperature, turbidity, and dissolved oxygen readings every minute

 2